presidentbeef/brakeman/README.md

 ```
 3. Run Brakeman with the `-A <filename>` option where the filename is the name of your new annotations file if you haven't used the default name.
 The warnings from your annotation file should be ignored with a note to that effect in the report.

+For best results use the `--separate-models` option to brakeman.
+That way you can ignore a single mass-assignment vulnerability (for example) and not ignore _all_ mass-assignments vulnerabilities which would be The Wrong Thing :TM:

 # Warning information

 See WARNING\_TYPES for more information on the warnings reported by this tool.